 The Smart AIS product is launched.
 For automotive aftermarket, launched in Shanghai in June 2019.

-European Parliament agrees that all motor vehicles intended to be equipped with driver drowsiness, attention and distraction warning systems
+EU approves a regulation that all motor vehicles shall be equipped with driver drowsiness, attention and distraction warning systems between 2022-2026.

 Life at Smart Eye